Dipartimento di Ingegneria Elettrica ed Elettronica

 State variable models of time-driven systems.
 Examples of hybrid systems.
 Autonomous hybrid automata and generalizations.
 Hybrid automata with inputs.
 Evolution of a hybrid automaton.
 Pathological cases of continuous and hybrid evolutions.

-5. Reachability analysis of hybrid systems (14h lecture + 2h homework + 2h lab)
+6. Reachability analysis of hybrid systems (6h lecture + 2h homework)

 Mid-term and final test (previous years):